Vamsi3012/hono-binding/README.md

 ./poky-agl-glibc-x86_64-agl-demo-platform-crosssdk-corei7-64-toolchain-4.0.2.sh

-#When prompted, simply install in the default location.
+#When prompted, simply install the SDK in the default location.

 ./opt/poky-agl/4.0.2/environment-setup-corei7-64-agl-linux